-At first Project outsourcing may sound like a great idea.
-Pay others to develop on your product without having to worry about hiring temporary employees.
-However, as easy as this sounds, there are some things you need to consider before you attempt to outsource your product
+At first, Project outsourcing may sound like a great idea.
+Pay others to develop your product without having to worry about hiring temporary or permanent employees.
+However, as easy as this sounds, there are some things you need to consider before you attempt to outsource your project.

 If you are truly going offshore, varying degrees of cultural diversity most likely do exist between the two countries.
 Those differences may appear to be minimal in initial conversations.
 Watch out!
 Is your business analysis thorough enough?
 Make no assumptions!
-Did your business analysts specify that each and every one of those sexy data entry screens require an Exit button?
-An industry standard in the U.S. may not exist in the company and country have selected.
+An industry-standard in the U.S. may not exist in the company and country you have selected.
 Adding requirements that you assumed were obvious will cause cost overruns and missed commitment dates.
-Surprised?
 Maintain your business-analysis functions in-house.
 Value your own employees’ company and product knowledge.
 Who really knows more about your business?

 The average time-zone difference between the U.S. and most countries in Asia that do software development is 13 hours.
 If you are communicating between India and Colorado, the time difference is 13.5 hours.
 Both companies will have to commit to doing business and be available at some odd hours during the life of the project.
 How often do you communicate?
 What’s the agenda?
 Is it published throughout the project life cycle?
 Do you have videoconferencing capability?
 Is this plan documented, again with roles and responsibilities, and communicated?

-For Any Question about choosing web design and development company for outsourcing Contact us Today.
+For Any Question about choosing a web design and development company for outsourcing Contact us Today.